YumikoooD/YumikoooD/README.md

 - 📫 You can reach me at **mikael.sourati@epitech.eu**.

-- 🥸 Constently learning about AI
+- 🥸 Continually learning about AI

 ## Connect with Me